RafaRemote/oc_python_p02_market_analysis/readme.md

 * image_url

-will store the data above in the auto-generated folder: _scrapedOneBook_
+will store the data above in the auto-generated folder: _scrapedOneBook_ will store the image of the product page visited in the auto-generated folder: _scrapedImages_.

 ### 2. scrapeBooksPerCategory.py

-will extract the product url of each book for one category, then it will concatenate this information with the 10 other ones listed above.

-will write a file: dateBooksPerCategory_[category].csv

-will store this file in the auto-generated folder: _scrapedOneCategory_
+will extract the product url of each book for one category, then it will concatenate this information with the 10 other ones listed above. will write a file: dateBooksPerCategory_[category].csv will store this file in the auto-generated folder: _scrapedOneCategory_ will store the image of the product pages visited in the auto-generated folder: _scrapedImages_.

 ### 3. scrapeBooksPerAllCategories.py

-will extract all the informations for each book of each categories.

-will write one csv file for each category, using the same form defined above: dateBooksPerCategory_[category].csv

-will store all these files in the auto-generated folder: _scrapedAllCategories_
+will extract all the informations for each book of each categories. will write one csv file for each category, using the same form defined above: dateBooksPerCategory_[category].csv will store all these files in the auto-generated folder: _scrapedAllCategories_ will store the image of the product pages visited in the auto-generated folder: _scrapedImages_.

-### 4. scrapeImageOfEachProductSeen.py

-will save the images of the products that you have visited in the folder *scrapedImages*.

-will store these images in the auto-generated folder: _scrapeImages_